rolling-scopes-school/tasks/tasks/angular-shop-en/task-shop.md

 ### **Product details page**

-- must contain the hierarchy of the selected category (breadcrumbs)
+- should contain the hierarchy of the selected category (breadcrumbs)
 - name of product
 - product images as a slider
 - add to favorites button